 - Washington County – county coordinator since August 2009

-I have created and maintained the following indexes:
+I have created and maintained the following indexes/web portals:

 - NCGenWeb Yearbook Index – database of (mostly) senior classes found in yearbooks from many NC colleges and universities.
 More than 38,000 names so far.
 Created in 2010.

 - Black Nashville – blog dedicated to the African-American history & genealogy of Nashville, Tennessee.